Allan Gray Bond Fund

 5 The portion of the investment management fee that is charged for performance above or below the benchmark performance.

-The investment management fee depends on performance
+The investment management fee

 Note: There may be slight discrepancies in the totals due to rounding.